lucidworks/fusion-doc-builder/README.md

 ## Test the build using `jekyll serve`

-1. Run jekyll commands from the directory: `Fusion-docs/jekyll`.
-1. Jekyll is a Ruby application and uses the following environment variable to locate jekyll and its components: `PATH`, `GEM_HOME`, `GEM_PATHS`
+Jekyll is a Ruby application and uses the following environment variable to locate jekyll and its components: `PATH`, `GEM_HOME`, `GEM_PATHS`
-1. The following command sequence will set up the jekyll server in the docker container:
+The following command sequence will set up the jekyll server in the docker container and serve the generated site in directory `Fusion-docs/jekyll/_site`:

 ```bash
 cd jekyll
 export PATH=/usr/local/bundle/bin:$PATH